ChifiSource/OddFrames.jl/README.md

   <div align = "left">
 <br>

+## Documentation
+As this package has yet to be registered, or really have a stable release (it is almost here!), there is no web-based documentation for this module.
+That being said, you can still head over to the doc folder and read through the available MD, or generate your own documentation site.
+The documentation is also just not quite complete yet, nor is the testing.
+All of these words will be removed after 0.1.0, and in its place will be some links to documentation :)
 ## A Julian approach to data-management
 OddFrames.jl is a data-management framework that is exactly as the name implies -- odd.
 What is great about OddFrames is that they are meant to be more Julian-1-D based.
 This is to say, your columns and respective data is a stacked array, not treated as a matrice.
 The OddFrames.jl framework handles more like a mutate mix between sonmething highly declarative like DataFrames.jl with method calls in functional style, but then also having some of the class-like features of Python's Pandas mixed in.
 Additionally, there are some other qualities that OddFrames.jl has.
 Let us quickly dive into the core methodology for OddFrames.jl.
 ### Selectively object-oriented